molstar/molstar/docs/v6-architecture.md

 - Use pnpm with a frozen lockfile, a store cache, supported checkout/setup actions, and the declared minimum Node version plus the release LTS used for validation.
 - Run typechecking, lint, package-cycle/value-cycle checks, unit tests, and app/example builds.
 Enforce module boundaries between lean entry points/runtime leaves and defaults/full catalogs, even within one package.
 Include extensions, servers, and CLI in boundary checks.
 - Verify source-based esbuild app builds and compiled JS consumption.
 Install tarballs in clean consumers to check exports, declarations, direct dependencies, CSS/assets, and CLI bins.
+- For each JSR package, run publication dry runs with `--allow-slow-types` and test its source/dependency graph with the pinned Deno version.
+Preserve public type precision through normal TypeScript checks and native npm declaration/consumer checks; fast-type compliance is not a v6 release gate.
 - Run the slim-plugin acceptance example and the full Viewer; test snapshots with their required features registered.
 - Check advisories with dependency review plus `pnpm audit --prod` or OSV; fail high/critical production findings.
 Track any justified exceptions explicitly.
 - Build mkdocs for documentation changes.
 Before stable release, run the migrator and smoke-test `pdbe-molstar` and `rcsb-molstar`.

 Use a root release script or configured Changesets workflow to version public packages together.
-Publish `6.0.0-dev.N` under `dev`, then stable `6.0.0` under `latest`; scoped packages use public access.
-Verify package-name availability before the first prerelease.
+On npm, publish `6.0.0-dev.N` under `dev`, then stable `6.0.0` under `latest`; scoped packages use public access.
+Publish matching versions of the validated JSR packages through the coordinated workflow in §5.6.
+Verify package-name availability and access on both registries before the first prerelease.

 ## 9. Migration from 5.x